hectorm/hblock/README.md

 Usage: hblock [options...]
  -O, --output FILE            Hosts file location (default: /etc/hosts) -R, --redirection IP         Destination IP for all entries in the blocklist
                              (default: 0.0.0.0)
  -H, --header HEADER          Content to be included at the beginning of the
                              hosts file.
-You can use the output of any other command (e.g. "$(cat header.txt)") -S, --sources URLS           Sources to be used to generate the blocklist (whitespace separated URLs) -W, --whitelist ENTRIES      Entries to be removed from the blocklist (whitespace separated POSIX BREs) -B, --blacklist ENTRIES      Entries to be added to the blocklist (whitespace separated domain names) -b, --backup [DIRECTORY]     Make a time-stamped backup in DIRECTORY (default: output file directory) -l, --lenient                Match any IP address from sources, although it will be replaced by the destination IP (default: 0.0.0.0, 127.0.0.1 or none) -i, --ignore-download-error  Do not abort if a download error occurs -v, --version                Show version number and quit -h, --help                   Show this help and quit
+You can use the output of any other command (e.g. "$(cat header.txt)") -S, --sources URLS           Sources to be used to generate the blocklist (whitespace separated URLs) -W, --whitelist ENTRIES      Entries to be removed from the blocklist (whitespace separated POSIX BREs) -B, --blacklist ENTRIES      Entries to be added to the blocklist (whitespace separated domain names) -b, --backup [DIRECTORY]     Make a time-stamped backup in DIRECTORY (default: output file directory) -l, --lenient                Match any IP address from sources, although it will be replaced by the destination IP (default: 0.0.0.0, 127.0.0.1 or none) -i, --ignore-download-error  Do not abort if a download error occurs -q, --quiet                  Suppress non-error messages -v, --version                Show version number and quit -h, --help                   Show this help and quit
 ```